Welcome to the Jurys Inn and Leonardo Hotels UK and Ireland Group privacy notice.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-This privacy notice is issued on behalf of the Jurys Group so when we mention Jurys Inns", "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the Jurys Group responsible for processing your data.
+This privacy notice is issued on behalf of the Jurys Group so when we mention Jurys Inn and Leonardo Hotels UK and Ireland", "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the Jurys Group responsible for processing your data.
 Jurys Hotel Management (UK) Limited is the controller and responsible for this website.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.